 The presence or absence of physical evidence does not prove whether a person has been sexually abused.
 Rather, the examination may provide supportive evidence to be used during legal proceedings.
 Documentation is a form of communication to other professionals working on the case.
 In a case hearing, one must be able to define every word that is documented!

-Access to Victim Advocates

-Access to Victim Advocates

-- Survivors need and deserve access to rape crisis services. - PREA standards require agencies to attempt to make a victim advocate available to survivors. - Access to advocates may also be required by federal and state laws.
+Access to Victim Advocates Access to Victim Access to Victim Advocates Advocates Survivors need and deserve access to rape crisis services.
+PREA standards require agencies to attempt to make a victim advocate available to survivors.
+Access to advocates may also be required by federal and state laws.
+PREA Why are victim advocates necessary?
+Sexual abuse in custody takes a considerable toll on survivors, their loved ones, detention facilities, and the community.
+Inmate/resident survivors need and deserve rape crisis advocacy services, and most practitioners are not trained in rape trauma services, including trauma and rape crisis counseling.
+Additionally, some states require these services by law.